What is My Injury Case Worth?

 Unlike compensatory damages, which are designed to compensate the injured victim, punitive damages are intended to punish the negligent party.
 Punitive damages may be awarded in personal injury cases where the at-fault party engaged in particularly reckless behavior.
 Punitive damages are designed to serve as a deterrent for similar behavior in the future and are awarded to the plaintiff in addition to any compensatory damages they may be entitled to receive.

 The purpose of compensatory damages in a personal injury case is to compensate the injured victim for what they lost as a result of the accident, to restore things to the way they were prior to the accident.
 Certain damages, such as medical expenses, property damage, and lost wages, are easily calculated.
 Other damages, such as pain and suffering, are immeasurable and must be estimated.

 Want to recover the maximum compensation for your injuries?
 Give us a call

 At Ged Lawyers, LLP, our skilled personal injury attorneys have been successfully representing Florida residents since 1995.
 Our knowledgeable team is passionate about holding negligent parties accountable for the accidents they cause, and dedicated to recovering just compensation for our clients’ injuries.
-To speak with a member of our team to discuss your accident case, schedule a confidential consultation online or by contacting our office directly at 844-443-3529.
+To speak with a member of our team to discuss your accident case, schedule a free case review online or by contacting our office directly at 844-443-3529.